Presentation by Professor Harry Daniels and the OSAT team from University of Oxford, UK

-Professor Daniels and collegues will present accounts of four strands of work within the OSAT Centre at Oxford:
+Professor Daniels and collegues presented accounts of four strands of work within the Oxford Centre for Sociocultural and Activity Theory Research (OSAT):

 1. Drama and disadvantage.
 This project is concerned with the ways in which drama can provide an opportunity for disadvantaged young people within a setting in which they can reflect upon and transform their ways of being in schools and the wider community.

-3. Exclusion from school: here we discuss the differentials in rates of exclusion across the four constituent nations of the UK and the possible cultural and historical influences on these differentials.
+3. Exclusion from school.
+We discuss the differentials in rates of exclusion across the four constituent nations of the UK and the possible cultural and historical influences on these differentials.

-4. School design: Here we discuss ways in which one design may be used and experienced differently.
+4. School design.
+We discuss ways in which one design may be used and experienced differently.
 This is a study of school designs as mediating artefacts in different forms of school practice.